About

 " All artists have the special gift of seeing the world differently.
 How we translate that vision to others carries a great deal of responsibility”

-When not in her home studio creating art, she can be found in the classroom sharing her knowledge with the next generation of artists and designers at The Sewing Room in Alameda.
-She is passionate about developing curiosity and community in her students while asking them to think about bigger concerns like disruption, equal access, representation and sustainability.
+When not in her home studio creating art for select clients, she can be found in the classroom sharing her knowledge with the next generation of designers and makers in the Fashion Studies program at The Sewing Room in Alameda.
+There she advocates for #slowfashion by creating smaller production runs, using durable construction methods and sustainable materials.

 MAD SKILLS:

-INSTRUCTOR / art, design, fashion illustration, vintage hair styling
+INSTRUCTOR / art, design, fashion illustration, sewing, hair styling

 ADOBE CC / Illustrator, Photoshop, Lightroom